sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 confidence interval for the mean is actually pretty easy.
 Here’s how it works.
 Suppose the true population mean is µ and the standard deviation is σ.
 I’ve just finished running my study that has *N* participants, and the mean IQ among those participants is *X̄*.
-We know from our discussion of :doc:`the central limit theorem <../Ch08/Ch08_Estimation_3>` that the sampling distribution of the mean is approximately normal.
+We know from our discussion of :ref:`the central limit theorem <central_limit_theorem>` that the sampling distribution of the mean is approximately normal.
 We also know from our discussion of the :doc:`normal distribution <../Ch07/Ch07_Probability_5>`, that there is a 95\% chance that a normally-distributed quantity will fall within about two standard deviations of the true mean.

 To be more precise, the more correct answer is that there is a 95\% chance that a normally-distributed quantity will fall within 1.96 standard deviations of